 Cash, Cash Equivalents and Investments-The Town's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
-The Town had no investments at December 31, 2018; however, when the Town does have investments, they are recorded at fair value in accordance with GASB.
+Investments are recorded at fair value in accordance with GASB.

-Restricted Cash and Cash Equivalents-Restricted cash and cash equivalents represent amounts to support fund balance restrictions, unearned revenues and unspent proceeds of debt.
+Restricted Cash and Cash Equivalents-Restricted cash and cash equivalents represent amounts set aside for unearned revenue, capital projects, and amounts held on behalf of others based on externally imposed restrictions through debt and contractual agreements.